 Occupational safety, health and injury management

-DoT's executives, safety and health representatives, and employees are committed to achieving a workplace environment free of work related injuries and disease, and a standard of excellence in occupational health and safety management.
+DoTís executives, safety and health representatives and employees are committed to achieving a workplace environment that is free of work related injuries and disease and to achieving a standard of excellence in occupational safety and health management.

-In accordance with the Public Sector Commissioner's Circular 2009-11: Code of Practice: Occupational Safety and Health in the Western Australian Public Sector (the Circular), DoT complies with the requirements of the Occupational Safety and Health Act 1984, the Workers' Compensation and Injury Management Act 1981.
+In accordance with the Public Sector Commissionerís Circular 2018-03: Code of Practice: Occupational Safety and Health in the Western Australian Public Sector (the Circular), DoT complies with the requirements of the Occupational Safety and Health Act 1984, the Workersí Compensation and Injury Management Act 1981 and the Circular.

 Management and employees are committed to improved and effective consultation in the workplace.

-The three Occupational Health and Saftey (OHS) Subcommittees comprise of safety and health representatives and management representatives.
-They meet quarterly to discuss matters relating to workplace issues that affect the health and welfare of employees, as well as the continuous improvement of OHS performance.
-The agenda and meeting minutes for each of the OHS subcommittee meetings and the Corporate OHS Management Committee Meetings are displayed on dedicated OHS noticeboards across all DoT sites.
+The three WHS Subcommittees include safety and health representatives and management representatives.
+They meet quarterly to discuss matters relating to workplace issues that affect the health and welfare of employees, as well as the continuous improvement of WHS performance.
+The agenda and meeting minutes for each of the

-During the year, the Department discussed and resolved issues raised by employees, reviewed accident and incident forms to ensure hazards were addressed to eliminate or reduce future issues, discussed injury trends and identified preventative measures that promote a safe working environment, at the various committee meetings.
+During the year, the Department discussed and resolved issues raised by employees; reviewed accident and incident forms to ensure that hazards were addressed to eliminate or reduce future issues; discussed injury trends; and identified preventative measures that promote a safe working environment, at the various committee meetings.